-To make a call while you have a call in progress, proceed as follows.
+To make a call while you have a call in progress:

-- 1. Key in the phone number that you wish to dial or look it up in the phonebook. - 2.
-Press the key to dial the second call.

-The first call is automatically put on hold.
+- Enter the phone number that you wish to dial or look it up in the phonebook. - Press the \(\simega \) key to dial the second call.The first call is automatically put on hold.